 - If there’s time, ask her about what she’s acquiring – any themes she doesn’t want to see, anything she loves;

-- Address all requested material to that editor and mark the envelope “REQUESTED MATERIAL”.
-Also, in your covering letter, mention when and where you met (editors won’t remember every pitch of every book by every writer!)
+- Follow the editor’s instructions when you send them requested material.
+Usually it will be an email direct to her address (not a generic one) with “REQUESTED MATERIAL” in the subject header.
+Also, in your covering email, mention when and where you met (editors won’t remember every pitch of every book by every writer!)

 Some important don’ts:

-- Don’t pitch an incomplete novel (editors will only buy full manuscripts from first time authors), or one which is inappropriate to the publisher/line (otherwise you’re wasting both your time and hers);
+- Don’t pitch an incomplete novel (editors will only buy full manuscripts from first time authors), or one that’s inappropriate to the publisher/line (otherwise you’re wasting both your time and hers);

-- Don’t give the editor ANYTHING other than your business card, which should have your ms title and ‘TV Guide teaser’ on the back.
-If she wants to see your work, she will request you mail it;
+- Don’t give the editor ANYTHING other than your business card (if they are open to it), which should have your ms title and ‘TV Guide teaser’ on the back.
+If she wants to see your work, she will request you email it;

 - Don’t corner the editor in the toilet/hallway/elevator later and grill her on why she didn’t request your manuscript;

 - Don’t be nervous!
 Editors are people too, so be yourself and know your story.
-Enjoy this time to discuss your work because it might just be what the editor is looking for!
+Enjoy this time to discuss your work because it just may be what the editor is looking for!